s-will/Infrared/README.md

 Infrared provides a fast and flexible C++ engine that evaluates a constraint network consisting of variables, multi-ary functions, and multi-ary constraints.
 Functions and constraints are C++ or Python objects, where new functions and constraints are easily added in C++ or in Python!
 The evaluation is performed efficiently using cluster tree elimination following a (hyper-)tree decomposition of the dependencies (due to functions and constraints).
 Interpreting the evaluations as partition functions, the system supports sampling of variable assignments from the corresponding Boltzmann distribution.
+Finally, Infrared implements a generic multi-dimensional Boltzmann sampling strategy to target specific feature values.
+Such functionality is made conveniently available via general Python classes.

 While the core library is agnostic to the origin of the tree decomposition, it comes with interfaces to TDlib and libhtd.